Serving the North Since 1970

 Riley Skinner • Executive Director

-Cynthia Andal • Program Assistant
+Cynthia Andal • Team Lead, Crisis Services

 Cynthia came to us in 2021 with a background in caring for people in marginalized communities.
 She is passionate about supporting people in their most difficult moments and creating opportunities for connection.
 She is excited about assisting in the daily operation of the centre, answering crisis calls and training new responders.

-Arushi Saxena • Community Education Assistant
+Baptiste Marcere • Community Education Coordinator

 Top photo credit: City of Prince George